Humberto Álvarez Machaín: Abduction

-Trial and aquittal
+Trial and acquittal

-Álvarez was indicted by a federal grand jury in Los Angeles in 1990 for alleged complicity in the kidnapping, torture and murder of Camarena Salazar and his pilot Alfredo Zavala-Avelar in Guadalajara, Mexico, in February 1985.
+Álvarez was indicted by a federal grand jury in Los Angeles in 1990 for alleged complicity in the kidnapping, torture and murder of Enrique “Kiki” Camarena Salazar and his pilot Alfredo Zavala-Avelar in Guadalajara, Mexico, in February 1985.
 The U.S. District Court for the Central District of California issued a warrant for Álvarez's arrest after his indictment.

 Álvarez was tried for Camarena's kidnapping, torture and murder in 1992.
 After the presentation of the government's case, the district court judge granted Álvarez's motion for judgment of acquittal on the ground of insufficient evidence to support a guilty verdict.
 The district court specifically concluded that the government's case was based on "suspicion and hunches, but no proof" and that the theory of the prosecution's case was "whole cloth, the wildest speculation".
 As a result, Álvarez was repatriated to Mexico.

 Lawsuit against the United States

 In 1993, Álvarez initiated a civil action in the United States District Court for the Central District of California, alleging numerous constitutional and tort claims arising from his abduction, detention, and trial.
-Sosa, Gárate, five unnamed Mexican nationals, the United States and four DEA agents were listed as defendants.
+José Francisco Sosa, Antonio Garate Bustamante, five unnamed Mexican nationals, the United States, and four DEA agents were listed as defendants.
 The district court ruled in favor of Álvarez in the amount of $25,000, and the U.S. Court of Appeals for the Ninth Circuit affirmed Sosa's liability on appeal.